-II.A.2.b) Program directors who oversee both an independent and an integrated thoracic surgery program must be provided support for administration of the programs based on the total number of approved positions across both programs.
-(Core)

-- II.A.2.c) Program directors who oversee both an integrated and an independent thoracic surgery program which, combined, have 10 or more residents/fellows must appoint an associate (or assistant) program director.
-(Core) - II.A.2.d) The associate (assistant) program director must be provided with support equal to a dedicated minimum of 10 percent FTE for administration of the program.
+- 2.4.b.
+Program directors who oversee both an independent and an integrated thoracic surgery program must be provided support for administration of the programs based on the total number of approved positions across both programs.
+(Core) - 2.4.c.
+Program directors who oversee both an integrated and an independent thoracic surgery program which, combined, have 10 or more residents/fellows must appoint an associate (or assistant) program director.
+(Core) - 2.4.d.
+The associate (assistant) program director must be provided with support equal to a dedicated minimum of 10 percent FTE for administration of the program.
 (Core)